 It seemed like Cihla finally decided to hang it up.

-Also in the bleachers in ‘89 and ‘90 sat Doug Holt—currently a Professor of Marketing in the Saïd Business School at the University of Oxford.
-Holt spent those summers researching fan behavior while earning his doctorate at Northwestern University.
+Doug Holt—currently a Professor of Marketing in the Saïd Business School at the University of Oxford—also sat in the bleachers in ‘89 and ‘90, but he spent those summers researching fan behavior while earning his doctorate at Northwestern University.
 He explains the Shawon-O-Meter in the context of his research, “In sport fans want to be ‘agents’—part of the game. … Getting a reaction from a player, or creating a perception that you have some small influence on the game, are smallish and routine examples of the sports fan version of this.”

 Whether or not Cihla intended to have an influence on the game, it’s clear when he tells the Shawon-O-Meter’s story that the game has had an influence on him.